Tracking for React Native SDK

 ❗️

-The React Native SDK currently does not support disabling automatic push notification tracking on iOS.
+The React Native SDK currently doesn't support disabling automatic push notification tracking on iOS.

 ❗️